 The best MacBook for lawyers

 If you decide to purchase one of Apple’s laptops, you have fewer options to consider than a PC.
 In a way, it’s easier to decide that way.
-And you can’t go wrong with a 13″ MacBook Pro with Apple’s new M1 CPU, which is Apple’s all-new powerful computer processing chip.
+And you can’t go wrong with a 14″ MacBook Pro with the M3 CPU, Apple’s powerful computer processing chip.

 - 8GB RAM